Eva Clark: 2020–21 New research and press coverage

-In 2020, a detailed biographical sketch was published in Bandwagon: The Journal of the Circus Historical Society about Eva Clark's life and career.
-Written by researcher Aíne Norris, the article details the performer's early life and career, her relationship with Lum Clark, and death in Staunton.
+In 2020, the first detailed biographical sketch for Clark, titled "Lore No More: Uncovering Eva Clark's Rightful Legacy," was published in Bandwagon: The Journal of the Circus Historical Society, providing information not previously published about the performer's life and career.
+Written by researcher Aíne Norris, the article details the Clark's early life and career, her relationship with Lum Clark, and death in Staunton.
 The Bandwagon article also re-introduced the only confirmed photograph of Eva Clark, which was printed as a vignette in the Cincinnati Post on October 4, 1906, after the performer's death.
 The photo, housed in the bound collection at the Cincinnati Public Library, was originally uncovered by researcher Dawn Tucker.
-The article introduces additional photos that are likely Eva Clark, including a 1901 photograph from the John Robinson Circus troupe and two photos from the National Police Gazette dated 1903 and 1904.
+The article introduces additional photos that are likely Eva Clark, including a 1901 photograph from the John Robinson Circus troupe and two photos from the National Police Gazette dated 1903 and 1904 that are listed under the same name, but unconfirmed.
+Also in 2020, authors and historians Lucinda Cooke and Stacey Baker of the Augusta County Historical Society published "Eva Howard Clark: Life and Death in the Circus (A Tragic Tale of the Daring Young Woman on the Flying Trapeze)" in the Augusta Historical Bulletin, discussing Clark's legacy and history in Staunton, Virginia with additional new research into Cole Bros.
+Circus.

 New research about Lum Clark

 The article also provided previously untold information about Lum Clark, both before his marriage to Eva and after her death.
 In 1896, Lum Clark was accused of robbing a residence using the aliases "Columbus Harding" and "Cotton Harding," but charges were dismissed due to insufficient evidence.
 In 1897, prior to his marriage to Eva, Lum Clark was linked to the August 13 murder of William Miller in Cumberland Gap, Tennessee.
-According to The Indianapolis News, he was arrested in June 1899: “Joseph Clark, alias Lum Clark, alias Joe Rosser, arrested yesterday afternoon by detectives Garber and Morgan of Indianapolis, is wanted at Cumberland Gap, Tenn., for the murder of William Miller, a distiller of that place, two years ago.
-Clark’s father is the owner of a traveling circus, which was exhibiting at Cumberland Gap at the time Miller was killed.
+According to The Indianapolis News, he was arrested in June 1899: "Joseph Clark, alias Lum Clark, alias Joe Rosser, arrested yesterday afternoon by detectives Garber and Morgan of Indianapolis, is wanted at Cumberland Gap, Tenn., for the murder of William Miller, a distiller of that place, two years ago.
+Clark's father is the owner of a traveling circus, which was exhibiting at Cumberland Gap at the time Miller was killed.
 The authorities in Tennessee have been notified, and Clark will be held until they can be heard from.
 Clark is also accused of killing a colored man at Cairo, Ill., about six months ago.
 Clark claims that he was here in search of a man who had eloped with his wife.
-He was heavily armed at the time of arrest.”Additional information about the court case or trial is not listed in the public domain, nor is any information about the accused killing in Cairo.
+He was heavily armed at the time of arrest."Additional information about the court case or trial is not listed in the public domain, nor is any information about the accused killing in Cairo.